OWASP/ASVS/4.0/en/0x11-V2-Authentication.md

 ### V2.6 Look-up Secret Verifier Requirements

 Look up secrets are pre-generated lists of secret codes, similar to Transaction Authorization Numbers (TAN), Google Recovery Codes, or a grid containing a set of random values.
 These are distributed securely to users.
 These lookup codes are used once, and once all used, the lookup secret list is discarded.
-This type of authenticator is considered "something you have".

 | # | Description | L1 | L2 | L3 | NIST &sect; | CWSS |
 | :---: | :--- | :---: | :---:| :---: | :---: | :---: |